 As always, search online for tips and advice on other ways to save.
-Walt Disney Insiders, for example, offers constantly updated information on where and how to get the best deals when visiting Orlando's top attractions.
+Mouse Savers, for example, offers constantly updated information on where and how to get the best deals when visiting Orlando's top attractions.

 DID YOU KNOW?
 Orlando Travel Fun Facts

 Welcome to "O-Town".

 • Orlando was incorporated in 1875 and -- surprise -- was a thriving community long before Walt Disney World came along.
 Today, locals refer to it as "O-Town".

 • Tampa and Miami were first considered as locations for Walt Disney World, but the threat of hurricanes in both places made Orlando a more favorable destination.

 • The City of Orlando has over 100 city parks and 21 community centers including its own public skate park.

 • Besides being a star US attraction, Orlando has also appeared as the backdrop for such movies as "Lethal Weapon 3", "My Girl", "The Waterboy", and "Monster."